MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/managed-identity-authentication.md

 The method to obtain and use a system-assigned managed identity to authenticate with Azure resources is similar to how it's performed with an Azure VM.

-For an Azure Arc-enabled Windows server, using PowerShell, you invoke the web request to get the token from the local host in the specific port.
+For an Azure Arc-enabled Windows server, using PowerShell, invoke the web request to get the token from the local host in the specific port.
 Specify the request using the IP address or the environmental variable **IDENTITY_ENDPOINT**.

 ```powershell
 $apiVersion = "2020-06-01"